Ktot0/Statistics/README.md

 # [Week 2](https://ktot0.github.io/Statistics/week2)

 * Research
-1. Definition of statistics
-2. What is a dataset?
-From the observation units to the dataset attributes and values
-3. Find intresting application of statistics in cybersecurity
+1. Concept of distribution.
+Univariate and multivariate.
+Conditional and marginal distributions.

 * Application
-1. Create a simple application in C# and VB.net
+1. Make a simple program which uses the objects RANDOM and TIMER.
+2. Make a simple CSV parser
+3. Compute an univariate distribution of a variable.

 * Research on App
-1. Main differences between C# and VB.net
+1. CSV protocol RFC-4180 (Definition and rules)